MiczFlor/RPi-Jukebox-RFID/components/controls/buttons_usb_encoder/README.md

 ### Possible Button Mappings

-See the [GPIO documentation](../../gpio_control/README.md#functions) for possible mapping function and args.
+See the [GPIO documentation](../../gpio_control/README.md#functions) for possible mappings of functions and args.

 ## Schematics